News and Updates

 - Filter transmissions (plots + ASCII files) available here

-- Available filters in LUCIFER:
+- Available filters in LUCI:

 - Broad-band: z, J, H, Ks, K